-Forming an LLC with a lawyer has been the traditional route.
-However, with new technology and an abundance of state information available online, if you create your LLC online with incorporate.com, you can generally save significant money over hiring a lawyer.
-Using information that you provide to us, we complete the state-required forms, send them to you for review, and then submit them to the Secretary of State, all for less than what an attorney would usually charge.
+Creating an LLC with a lawyer has always been the traditional route.
+However, with new technology and an abundance of state information available online, starting an LLC online with incorporate.com can generally save you significant money over hiring a lawyer.
+Using the provided information, we complete the state-required LLC forms, send them to you for review, and submit them to the Secretary of State, all for less than what an attorney would usually charge.

 Benefit #2: Time Savings

-Traditionally, the process of completing the forms and filing with the state can take days or weeks.
-Today, by forming an online LLC with incorporate.com, you can achieve huge time savings.
-The filing of needed documents is normally done within 24-48 hours of your order.
+Traditionally, the process of creating an LLC by completing the requisite forms and filing with the state can take days or weeks.
+By forming an LLC with incorporate.com, you can achieve huge time savings.
+Our experts know exactly how to create an LLC quickly, and we normally file the needed documents within 24-48 hours of your order.
 Of course, we can't control the state's turnaround time, but we promise that you won't be waiting on us.
-When the Secretary of State issues the evidence of filing, we'll provide it to you right away – no waiting for an appointment or paying for our time.
+When the Secretary of State issues the evidence of LLC filing, we'll provide it to you right away ? no waiting for an appointment or paying for our time.
 If you need a hard copy, we'll send it to you via FedEx.

 - How does an LLC help protect my personal assets?

 - How are LLC profits taxed?